JiadongSong31/project_12740/progress_report_4_0.md

 ## Problems:
 * Light intensity of LED is too weak to provide enough light for model.
 Therefore, it is just used for presentation.

+## Solutions:
+* Adjust the location of LED and let them closer to sensor so that the light intensity is more sensitive.

 ![model day](Green house model in Day.jpg)
 Fig.1